 That is the question that led David Wechsler to start developing his tests.
 His first intelligence test, the Wechsler–Bellevue Intelligence Scale, was released in 1939.
 He revised the test and renamed it the Wechsler Adult Intelligence Scale.
 This test, now on its fourth version (WAIS-IV,) is the most popular intelligence test in the world.

 The WAIS is meant for adults (although the recommended age starts at 16.)It consists of 10 core subtests and 5 supplemental subtests that put together a series of different scores.
 The scores include “index scores” representing different components of intelligence or more “general scores.”

 - Processing Speed

 Scores from the verbal comprehension and perceptual reasoning subtests make up the General Ability Index.
-Scores from all 10 core subtests make up the test’s Full Scale IQ score.
+All 10 core subtests' scores make up the Full Scale IQ score.

-For both the Wechsler Tests and the Stanford-Binet scale, scores between 90 and 109 are considered “average.”
+For the Wechsler Tests and the Stanford-Binet scale, scores between 90 and 109 are considered “average.”

 Universal Nonverbal Intelligence

-That’s why the Universal Nonverball Intelligence (UNIT) test was created.
+That’s why the Universal Nonverbal Intelligence (UNIT) test was created.
 It aims to offer a more unbiased version of the IQ test that can be used to measure a child’s intelligence.